Bridget Masland is horrified by secret duet on stage: ‘Out of my comfort zone’

 Bridget really enjoys taking part in the programme, but singing on stage remains a challenge for her: “I love singing out of my comfort zone, I find it very scary.”
 According to Bridget, her performance didn’t go the way she wanted: “It was worse than I expected.”
 But Jamai and the panelists disagree: “That you’re here to stand up for the show.”
 Dare and the game is lovely,” says Jamai.

-Bridget even devised a tactic to divert attention, she jokes.
+She jokes that Bridget even devised a ruse to divert attention.
 She chose to wear a top with a plunging neckline: “I thought: I’ll put all the attention on it, then maybe no one will notice my voice,” she laughs.

 secret couple Can be seen every Thursday at 8.30 pm on RTL 4.